 - Malignant Tumors:

-some text- Surgery: Usually the first line of defense, especially if caught early.
+Some text: Treatment plans are highly individualized based on tumor type, stage, and patient health.- Surgery: Usually the first line of defense, especially if caught early.

 - Chemotherapy: Uses drugs to kill cancer cells or stop their growth.